kuzzleio/kuzzle/doc/2/api/essentials/query-syntax/index.md

 The body of the query will be processed by Kuzzle as a standard query.

 ::: warning
-This endpoint does not allow to benefit from the advantages of the cache system integrated to HTTP via URLS.
+This endpoint does not allow to benefit from the advantages of the cache system integrated to HTTP via URLs.
 :::

 ---